Actindo-AG/Documentation/PIM/UserInterface/03c_Settings.md

   > [Info] If you remove an attribute from the group, the attribute itself is not deleted, but it is unassigned to the selected group.

-The list displays all attributes assigned to the selected group.
+The list displays all attributes assigned to the selected attribute group.
 All fields are read-only.
 Depending on the settings, the displayed columns may vary.
-When no group is selected, the list is empty.
+When no attribute is assigned to the selected group, the notice *No attribute assigned.
+Use + button to assign one* is displayed.

 - *Name*
   Attribute name.

 - *Key*
   Attribute key.
+The key is required for API access and must be system wide unique.

 - *Description*
   Description to the attribute.

 - *Plugin*
-  ???
+  Module or plugin from which the attribute is created.
+In the *PIM* module, only PIM attributes are displayed.
+  [comment]: <> (Is that correct?)

-- *Read only*
+- *Read-only*
   Indication whether the attribute is read-only or not:
   - ![Check](/Assets/Icons/Check.png "[Check]") (Checkmark): The attribute is read-only.
   - ![Cross](/Assets/Icons/Cross02.png "[Cross]") (Cross): The attribute can be edited.